mpflynnx/csapp3e/section2/practice-problems/problem2-52.md

 4. Calculate f:
     - The mantissa is the fractional part after the leading 1.111
-    - The fraction bits are 111, whicn fit exactly into the n=3 field, no rounding needed.
+    - The fraction bits are 111, which fit exactly into the n=3 field, no rounding needed.
     - 1/2 + 1/4 + 1/8
     - Find the prime factorization of each number.
 (Break each number down into a product of prime numbers).
         - 2 = 2^1